Zilith/PhonebookApp/README.md

 ```

 **NB:** If you define a model with the name _Person_, mongoose will automatically name the associated collection as _people_.

+#### 3.13: Phonebook database, step 1 *Done*

+Change the fetching of all phonebook entries so that the data is _fetched from the database_.

+Verify that the frontend works after the changes have been made.

+In the following exercises, write all Mongoose-specific code into its own module, just like we did in the chapter [Database configuration into its own module](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#moving-db-configuration-to-its-own-module).

+#### 3.14: Phonebook database, step 2 *Done*

+Change the backend so that new numbers are _saved to the database_.
+Verify that your frontend still works after the changes.

+At this stage, you can ignore whether there is already a person in the database with the same name as the person you are adding.